spablotemporal/QGIS_R/Readme.md

 <img src="Scripts/Documentation/Images/Intro05.png" alt="Img05"/>

-Once that everything is set up you will see a new icon in the processing tooldbox menu and also the new R scripts section.
+Once that everything is set up you will see a new icon in the processing toolbox menu and also the new R scripts section.
 You have to copy the scripts on the R scripts folder and then you will be able to see them in the R section of the processing toolbox

 # Spatial Statistics Tools: